Resident Evil (2002 film): Relationship to the games

 Elements are borrowed from Resident Evil 2 and Resident Evil 3: Nemesis, including Alice's character awakening in Raccoon City Hospital with a viral outbreak occurring in the city.
 There are several references to characters and organizations such as the Umbrella Corporation, the Nemesis program, the underground train bearing the moniker "Alexi-5000" (a double callback to a similar train in Resident Evil 2 and Code: Veronica's villain Alexia Ashford), and a police cruiser, from which Alice takes out a shotgun, with a "STARS" logo on the hood.
-Jason Isaacs appears uncredited in the film as a masked unnamed doctor, a reference to William Birkin.
-The character of Dr. Isaacs (played by Iain Glen) in the film's sequels is named after him.
+Jason Isaacs appears uncredited in the film as an unnamed masked doctor, a reference to William Birkin.
+The character of Dr. Isaacs (played by Iain Glen) in the later films is named after him.

 Other references include Alice examining the mansion outside, where crows are visible; crows are minor enemies throughout the games.
 Alice finds a picture of her wedding day with Spence, which is in the same style as the photos in the first version of the Resident Evil game: black-and-white with the foreground image noticeably spliced into the background.
 In the newspaper at the end of the film, the words "Horror in Raccoon City!
 More Victims Dead!" are shown in the upper right corner.
 This is a reference to the same newspaper in the censored opening of the first Resident Evil game and the prologue chapter for the Resident Evil: The Umbrella Conspiracy novel.
 Near the beginning of the film, Alice examines a statue after the wind blows its cover off.
 This statue is similar in design to one in the mansion of the first game.

 While returning to the Red Queen's chamber, Kaplan points out that the four bodies of the group's dead crew from the Glass Hallway Trap sequence are gone.
 This is a reference to the games, where the bodies of enemies disappear.
 When the survivors make their escape from the Hive with a countdown as they fight the Licker, this is a reference to the Resident Evil game which ends with a five-minute countdown, during which the boss must be defeated.

 Anderson has stated that the film's camera angles and several shots allude to the video game's camera angles, such as the fight between Alice and the security guard.
 These include a scene near the beginning where there is a close up of Alice's eye, a direct reference to the title screen of the first game.
 In another scene, Alice awakes and hears a creepy sound, which is a reference to the plot of the first game.